Science and the Public

 Science and Society 197FS: From Siri to Skynet: Our Complex Relationships with Technology (SS, STS)

-From mobile phones to driverless cars, modern high-tech devices have important human-facing elements that shape our relationships with technology.
+From mobile phones to driverless cars, modern high-tech devices have important human-facing and human-obscured elements that shape our relationships with technology.
 Some integrate seamlessly into our daily lives, others frustrate us, and some simply captivate us.
-In this course, we will investigate the intersection between people and technology to better understand how design can influence performance, safety and user satisfaction.
-Topics will include design principles; usability and user experience concepts; and an overview of human strengths and limitations that influence our interactions with technology.
-Case studies used in the course will include a variety of past and current technologies, as well as emerging systems such as brain-computer interfaces, robotics and artificial intelligence.
+In this course, we will investigate how the design, development, and usage of these technologies impact contemporary human societies.
+Topics will include design principles, data collection & usage, accessibility, usability, safety, ethics, societal impact and performance.
+Case studies used in the course will include a variety of past and current technologies, as well as emerging systems such as brain-computer interfaces, autonomous robotics and artificial intelligence.

-- Associate Professor of the Practice at Social Science Research Institute
+- Associate Professor of the Practice in the Social Science Research Institute

 - Visiting Associate Professor of the Practice in the Sanford School of Public Policy